awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	cd koel && git checkout v3.7.2
 	```
+	>Note: you'll get an update about being in 'detached HEAD' state.
+This is normal.

 1. Next, copy the CodeDeploy configs into the root level of the koel application directory: